spray/spray/docs/documentation/spray-routing/predefined-directives-alphabetically.rst

-                                       with a field matching the definition :ref:`-formFields-`                    Same as :ref:`-formField-`, except for several fields at once :ref:`-get-`                           Rejects all non-GET requests :ref:`-getFromDirectory-`              Completes GET requests with the content of a file underneath a given directory :ref:`-getFromFile-`                   Completes GET requests with the content of a given file :ref:`-getFromFileName-`               Completes GET requests with the content of the file with a given name
+                                       with a field matching the definition :ref:`-formFields-`                    Same as :ref:`-formField-`, except for several fields at once :ref:`-get-`                           Rejects all non-GET requests :ref:`-getFromBrowseableDirectories-`  Same as :ref:`-getFromBrowseableDirectory-`, but allows for serving the "union" of several directories as one single "virtual" one :ref:`-getFromBrowseableDirectory-`    Completes GET requests with the content of a file underneath a given directory, renders directory contents as browsable listings :ref:`-getFromDirectory-`              Completes GET requests with the content of a file underneath a given directory :ref:`-getFromFile-`                   Completes GET requests with the content of a given file :ref:`-getFromFileName-`               Completes GET requests with the content of the file with a given name